 (b) Righteousness prepares Christ’s people to follow Him: This happens in the work of conversion or regeneration, in which the mind is enlightened to see righteousness and the heart inclined to follow it.
 It also takes place in the work of daily direction by His Word and Spirit.
 “Righteousness shall go before him”.

 (c) The believer must walk in the way prescribed by the Lord as leader.
 The grace of righteousness or sanctification is that which advances us effectually towards holiness.
 Christ as leader sends this into His people’s hearts to make them follow the direction given to them.
 “Righteousness shall go before him, and shall set us in the way of his steps”.

-Scotland’s Greatest Revival is a booklet that you can purchase from our online store.
+You can purchase these booklets from our online store.
 It shows how the Second Reformation period was was not only a period of radical reformation and rediscovery of Biblical truth in the Church of Scotland.
 It was also the period of greatest revival throughout the whole nation that Scotland has ever experienced.
 There are 7 key points that demonstrate the truth of this claim.
-Read more in an article here.

 Watch the mini documentary series that opens up a compelling, yet often ignored, chapter in Scottish history to reveal some surprising lessons for the future.